iotaledger/wasp/packages/vm/vmcontext/workflow.md

 ### Edge situations
 To be taken into account:
-* *Replay*. `RequestData` may represent a duplicate i.e. it was already processed by the VM or it was even produced by the VM.
+* *Replays*. `RequestData` may represent a duplicate i.e. it was already processed by the VM or it was even produced by the VM.
-  The duplicate may come to the VM in ordinatry course, also some unexpected or malicious way
+  The duplicate may come to the VM in ordinary course of events, also some unexpected or malicious way
-* *No sender*. `sender` block in the UTXO may be absent
+* *No sender*. `sender` block in the UTXO may be absent, we cannot prevent it
-* *Time unlockable* means the output can't be consumed based on time assumptions of the output and of the consensus time
+* *Time unlockable* it means the received output can't be consumed based on time assumptions of the output and of the consensus time
 * *Gas related* edge cases
 * *Dust related* edge cases, for example not enough iotas to create new internal UTXO account
 * some other?

 #### Handling replays
 Situation is output-type-specific.
 In general:
-* the output produced by the VM itself may come back.
+* the output produced by the VM itself may later come back to the VM as a `RequestData`.
-  Recognized by sender being self. *Extended outputs* may also be a self-posted requests, so VM must recognize those as such and act accordingly.
+  Can be recognized by `sender` being `self chain id`. *Extended outputs* may also be a self-posted requests, so VM must recognize those as such and act accordingly.
 One way of doing it is keeping a list of self posted requests in the state.
-  Alternatively, a special flag or field in the metadata can be introduced for this.
+  Alternatively, a special flag or field in the output metadata can be introduced for this.
 * UTXO may come again as a duplicate.
-It can only be prevented by lookup into the `blocklog` receipts or in the `NFT` registry
+It can only be prevented by performing a lookup into the `blocklog` receipts or in the `NFT` registry
-* off-ledger request may be a duplicate.
+* off-ledger request may be a duplicate (replay attack).
 It must be handled according to [replay-off-ledger.md](../../../documentation/temp/rfc/replay-off-ledger.md)

 #### Handling wrong sender
 If the UTXO have no sender block in general it is an error.
 The handling policy:
 * accruing all iotas and native assets to the *common account* (owner's)
 * consuming the output and destroying whenever relevant (extended, simple, unexpected alias output)
 * alternatively: assigning UTXO as an asset owned by the owner.
-Owner would del with it using special wallet functions of the `governance` contract
+The owner would deal with it using special wallet functions of the `governance` contract

 #### Time unlockable output
 They should not reach VM.
 But if it reaches, it can easily be deterministically checked and respective `RequestData` ignored.

-#### Gas and fee policy(temporary, to be discussed)
+#### Gas and fee policy (temporary, to be discussed)
-* Gas metering is always present, i.e. global gas variable is update by `GasBurn` by smart contracts
+* Gas metering is always present, i.e. global gas variable is updated by `GasBurn` by the running SC
 * Gas budget is always provided in the request
 * View calls have a fixed gas budget, a constant set by chain.
-It should not provided by the view call but it is used to cap the run.
+It should not be provided in the view call but it is used to cap the run.
 * Gas checking is panic-ing when budget is exceeded and it is enabled
 * Gas checking is always enabled.
 One of 2 options:
   * option I: fixed gas budget for each call.
 Fixed budget defined by chain level default, possibly contract level value.
 In this case gas budgets from requests are ignored